IrisBox/gewit-hring/_walks/20240407-Grantchester-Walk.md

 tags: [River,Water,Meadow,Walk]
 ---
-As I set off on this walk I set my activity tracker app recording as I have been experimenting with.
+As I set off on this walk I set my activity tracker app recording

+Much as I have been doing.

 It made me contemplate what constitutes a walk.

-On it's own, the path I walked, extracted from the app isn't much in itself.
+On it's own the path I walked isn't much in itself.

 It's a line.